HackHeroic/optiforge/README.md

 ## 📄 License

-This project is part of the AI/ML Course at Newton School of Technology (2025).
+This project is open source and available under the MIT License.

 ---

-**Last Updated**: January 2025
+**Last Updated**: December 2025